ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservices.md

 ## Procedure to add services to vCenter Server multizone instances
 {: #mcv_addingremovingservices-add-services-procedure}

-You can easily add one or more of the four services that are supported on vCenter Server multizone instances when you order your instance.
+You can easily add one or more of the services that are supported on vCenter Server multizone instances when you order your instance.
 The supported services are:

 * Caveonix RiskForesight
 * HyTrust CloudControl
+* Juniper vSRX
 * Veeam
 * vRealize Operations and Log Insight